openwisp/openwisp-notifications/README.rst

     # use other brokers if you want, consult the celery docs
     CELERY_BROKER_URL = 'redis://localhost/1'

-    INSTALLED_APPS.append('djcelery_email')
-    EMAIL_BACKEND = 'djcelery_email.backends.CeleryEmailBackend'

-If you decide to use redis (as shown in these examples), install the requierd python packages:
+If you decide to use redis (as shown in these examples), make sure the python dependencies are installed in your system:

 .. code-block:: shell